Here is the current list of Puget Sound DTV “Virtual” and Over-The-Air Digital Channels.

 11.2 DECADES CBS classic TV & News

-[Digital 14] (OTA Broadcasting, LLC) classic television, [Started as a Seattle radio station, KVOS] – Kessler’s Voice of Seattle.
+[Digital 14] Action-Adventure TV re-run programming from the 50s-70s [Weigel Broadcasting] [Started as a Seattle radio station, KVOS] – Kessler’s Voice of Seattle.
 Moved to Bellingham and picked up TV license.
 Once a CBS affiliate, KVOS struggled as an Independent and after purchase by Michael Dell’s OTA Broadcasting, moved studio facilities to Seattle.
 On March 12, 2015, the main feed of KVOS had adopted to KFFV’s 44.6 feed, the branding itself had been switched from MeTV KVOS to MeTV Seattle while the ident shows MeTV KVOS-KFFV.
 City of license is Bellingham-

 12.2 KVOS MOVIES!